mfperkins/ruby_sinatra_postgres_web_app_setup_cheat_sheets/README.md

   Get the DB up and running
   ---
 10. `psql` --> launch postgresql from the command line
-11. `create database "YourDataBase_test"` --> create a database for your test environment
+11. `create database "YourDataBase_test";` --> create a database for your test environment
-12. `create database "YourDataBase_development"` --> create a database for your development environment
+12. `create database "YourDataBase_development";` --> create a database for your development environment
 13. Add the following gems to your Gemfile:

   ``` ruby